olliephillips/facil/README.md

 Facil is very early stage, but all the concepts I seem to need are proven and roughly working.
 The code is currently quite ugly however.

+## Example
+The project's website can be found [here](https://facil.olliephillips.co.uk).

+The website was built using a free responsive HTML theme which was converted to work with Facil.
+The content of that site was compiled to static HTML using Facil.

 ## Installing

 You need to get and install using the Go tool at the moment.
 Maybe binaries will follow if/when project is better tested & stable.